 This guide provides information for preparing a supplementary digital video for submission to any of the CHI venues where videos are accepted.

-These requirements and general guidelines apply to Video Figures and Video Preview submissions.
+These requirements and general guidelines apply to Video Figures, Video Preview, and Video Presentations.

 Videos are at the core of CHI: they help explaining and promoting your research within the community and to the general public.
 It is important to understand the different kind of videos that can be submitted to CHI venues: